xregistry/spec/core/spec.md

 - Description: A list of Registry collections that contain the set of Resources supported by the Group
 - Constraints:
+  - REQUIRED in responses, SHOULD NOT be present in requests
-  - REQUIRED
+  - REQUIRED in document view
-  - MUST include all nested Resource Collections of the owning Group
+  - if present, MUST include all nested Resource Collection types of the owning Group

 ##### Retrieving a Group Collection